AliAgayevv/AliAgayevv/README.md

 # 🚀 About Me:
-🧑‍🎓 Currently studying on: Turing academy and Azerbaijan Technical University
+🧑‍🎓 Currently studying on:  Azerbaijan Technical University

 📚 Currently learning: I'm exploring the depths of React.js to improve my coding expertise and learn how React works